atorscho/backend/README.md

 	'Atorscho\Backend\BackendServiceProvider',
 	'Atorscho\Crumbs\CrumbsServiceProvider'

-First service provider is the backend itself, the second one is a breadcrumbs package I use on my project.
+First service provider is the Backend itself, the second one is a breadcrumbs package I use on my project.
 You may learn about it [here](https://github.com/atorscho/crumbs).

 ### 3. Migrations & Seeds
 In order to run the backend, you must first run all migrations and seeds.

 #### 3.1 Migrations
 	php artisan migrate --package=atorscho/backend

+Since Backend uses its own User Authentication Model, you must change the value in `/app/config/auth.php` file.
+Search for `model` key and change its value to `Atorscho\Backend\Models\User`.

 #### 3.2 Seeds
 	php artisan db:seed